„You are a theorist, not a practitioner. “

 *Some papers are password protected.
 HALBEISEN will help you...if you write him an email.

-Aengenheister, J. S., Urban, R., & Halbeisen, G. (accepted).
+Aengenheister, J. S., Urban, R., & Halbeisen, G. (in press).
 Cures That (Make You) Work: How a Treatment’s Social Role Affects Health-related Behavioral Intentions.
 Zeitschrift für Psychologie.

 Halbeisen, G., Schneider, M., & Walther, E. (2020).
 Liked for their looks: Evaluative conditioning and the generalisation of conditioned attitudes in early childhood.
 Cognition and Emotion. doi: 10.1080/02699931.2020.1854187